 BitTorrent is one of the oldest and most well-known decentralized data storage networks.
 Founded in 2001, BitTorrent initially gained notoriety as a platform for sharing pirated media.
-Over time, however, BitTorrent evolved into an entire suite of products, including the BitTorrent File System (BTFS).
+Over time, BitTorrent evolved into an entire suite of products, including BitTorrent File System (BTFS).

-BTFS is a derivative of the InterPlanetary File System (IPFS) and is suitable for both file transfer and storage.
+BTFS is a derivative of InterPlanetary File System (IPFS) and is suitable for both file transfer and storage.
 Unlike the other decentralized data storage offerings, however, BTFS is designed in a way that enables users to remove any illegal or copyrighted media from their nodes.

 Filecoin is widely known for having had one of the largest initial coin offerings of all time, raising $257 million in 2017.
 Filecoin is a P2P network service that uses blockchain and native cryptocurrency to deliver storage services.

 The Filecoin project is open source and encourages storage providers, consumers and developers to build apps on top of its file system.
-It is worth noting, however, that the Lotus nodes used by Filecoin are only supported on Linux and MacOS.
+It is worth noting, however, that the Lotus nodes used by Filecoin are only supported on Linux and macOS.
 Windows is not yet supported.

-- MaidSafe and the Safe Network
+4. MaidSafe and Safe Network

 Collectively, the software manages storage across the network, routing data and messages securely between the nodes.
 Nodes are clustered into sections that control the data stored within them.
 Section formation and data movement are all autonomous operations, without the need for centralized servers, agents or human oversight.

 Anyone can join the network anonymously as a provider, subject to a resource test, and anyone can store data or access public information on the network.
-The Safe project also provides an API that developers can use to interact directly with the network.
+The Safe Network project also provides an API that developers can use to interact directly with the network.

-Unlike Filecoin and other decentralized storage options, the Safe Network does not use blockchain or any type of public ledger, making it easier to scale the network while eliminating the need to synchronize ledger data across nodes.
+Unlike Filecoin and many other decentralized storage options, the Safe Network does not use blockchain or any type of public ledger, making it easier to scale the network, while eliminating the need to synchronize ledger data across nodes.
 End users can use the client software to store data on the Safe Network.
 The software divides the data into a minimum of three segments, hashes and encrypts the segments, and then applies additional protections.
 Multiple copies of each segment are stored within a section to ensure redundancy.

-Those who need to store data can pay once, but store data forever.
+Those who need to store data can pay once but store data forever.
 The Safe Network acts as a secure, universally accessible alternative to the World Wide Web.
 It has a goal to eliminate corporate and government tracking.